 - Training all health care staff in the skills necessary to implement the breastfeeding policy.

-Shady Grove Adventist Hospital offers classes with certified lactation consultants to help you and your baby get off to the easiest start possible!
+Adventist HealthCare Shady Grove Medical Center offers classes with certified lactation consultants to help you and your baby get off to the easiest start possible!
 You can also call 240-826-MOMS (6667) Monday through Friday during business hours with any breastfeeding questions you have.

-If you have other questions about your upcoming birth experience, Shady Grove Adventist Hospital’s Birth Advisor is available to speak with you.
+If you have other questions about your upcoming birth experience, Adventist HealthCare Shady Grove Medical Center’s Birth Advisor is available to speak with you.
 Schedule your free one-on-one consultation today!